 MAAP has a dynamic, evolving methodology designed to continuously incorporate the latest technology.
 Our overall goal is to use the best available technology to detect deforestation in near real-time, determine the direct drivers of the deforestation, and understand larger-scale deforestation patterns.
-The image below shows our basic methodology in graphical form.
-Further below, we briefly describe each step.

 Step 1.
 Analyze Deforestation Alerts